holaphil/amazing-maple-e08ae/src/pages/blog/online-video-future-of-search.md

 thumb_image: images/image-holy-bible.jpg
 image: images/image-holy-bible.jpg
 ---
-The following post addresses a portion of a conversation we are hoping to engage during Internet Week’s ‘Make the Stage’ panel series taking place this May 14-20, 2012 in NYC.
+The following post is an original copy of a post I wrote back in May of 2012.
+These topics were later addressed during a panel I hosted later that month at NYC Internet Week 2012.

 > *“The guts of every video on the internet has been utterly overlooked and ignored by search engines.”*